-5.4 Real Time Contingency Analysis (RTCA)
+5.4 Contingency Analysis (CA)

-PJM's CSA program (used for RTCA) is triggered immediately upon completion of a convergent SE.
-CSA simulates thousands of outage scenarios with full AC analysis every minute of the day.
+PJM's CA program is triggered immediately upon completion of a convergent SE.
+CA simulates thousands of outage scenarios with full AC analysis every minute of the day.
 In addition, hundreds of contingencies are defined to simulate special circumstances such as Maximum Credible disturbances.
 These are run on an exception basis.
 Both the real-time sequence and power flow are able to execute these contingencies for a thorough analysis of the behavior of the electrical system in response to the various scenarios.
 The vendor's software makes adding new contingencies fairly routine, and each element that is to be included in a given contingency must be defined.
 The contingencies are originally prepared based on available system one-lines and usually depict the equipment which is opened by protective relaying (breaker operation), unless specific operating procedures/orders support modeling additional switching.
 The individual elements of a contingency are validated against equipment defined in the PJM EMS models.
-Any reported errors are corrected by PJM operators, Reliability Engineers, and/or back-office support staff.
-Contingencies affected or required by equipment updates/configuration changes, etc., are usually implemented by back-office support staff members prior to the completion of construction.
+Any reported errors are corrected by PJM operators, Reliability Engineers, and/or back-office staff.
+Contingencies affected or required by equipment updates/ configuration changes, etc., are usually implemented by back-office staff members prior to the completion of construction.

-5.5 Contingency Analysis RTCA Solution Quality
+5.5 Contingency Analysis Solution Quality